Alpha Indi

+Alpha Indi (α Ind, α Indi) is the brightest star in the southern constellation Indus.
+Parallax measurements imply that it is located about 100 light years from Earth.
+It has an apparent visual magnitude of 3.22, being readily visible to the naked eye, and has an absolute magnitude of +0.78.

+Characteristics

-Alpha Indi (α Ind, α Indi) is a third magnitude giant star in the constellation Indus, located about 98 light years from the Earth.
-The stellar classification of this star is K0 III-IV, so it has exhausted the hydrogen at its core and evolved away from the main sequence.
-It has about double the mass of the Sun and is an estimated billion years old.
-As a giant star it has expanded to about 12 times the radius of the Sun.
-The effective temperature of the photosphere is 4,893 K, giving it the characteristic orange hue of a K-type star.
+The stellar classification of Alpha Indi is K0 III-IV, meaning that it has exhausted the hydrogen at its core and evolved away from the main sequence, being now halfway between a subgiant and a giant star.
+It is estimated to be 1.6 billion years old, has 2.15 times the mass of the Sun, but has expanded to 9.9 times the radius of the Sun and irradiates 51 times its luminosity.
+The effective temperature of its photosphere is 4,900 K, giving it the characteristic orange hue of a K-type star.
 It may have two nearby M-type companion stars, which are located at least 2,000 AU from the primary.